BusisiwePieterson/NFS-Website-Solution/README.md

 ![image](image/Screenshot_26.png)

-Again make sure that the changes will persist on Web Server after reboot, create a new mount point for `/mnt/logs`
+Again make sure that the changes will persist on the Web Server after reboot, and create a new mount point for `/mnt/logs`

 Open `sudo vi /etc/fstab` and add the line `<NFS-Server-Private-IP-Address>:/mnt/logs /var/httpd nfs defaults 0 0
 `

 ![image](image/Screenshot_27.png)

-Fork the source code https://github.com/darey-io/tooling then deploy the code to the Webserver ensuring that the **html** folder form the repo is deployed to `/var/www/html`
+Fork the source code https://github.com/darey-io/tooling then deploy the code to the Webserver ensuring that the **html** folder from the repo is deployed to `/var/www/html`

 `sudo cp -R html/. /var/www/html`

 ![image](image/Screenshot_32.png)

-Check permissions to the `/var/www/html` folder then disable SELinux  `sudo setenforce 0` the make the chnage permaently by opening the config file  `sudo vi /etc/sysconfig/selinux` and set to `SELinux=disabled`
+Check permissions to the `/var/www/html` folder then disable SELinux  `sudo setenforce 0` the make the change permanent by opening the config file  `sudo vi /etc/sysconfig/selinux` and set to `SELinux=disabled`

 ![image](image/Screenshot_33.png)

-CD into the location of the tooling folder in the server, update the website's configuration to connect to the database in `sudo vi /var/www/html/functions.php` and edit, use the database private ip address.
+CD into the location of the tooling folder in the server, update the website's configuration to connect to the database in `sudo vi /var/www/html/functions.php` and edit, use the database private IP address.

+On the Webserver Run `sudo yum install mysql -y`

 Restart the server MySQL Database